nickramsay19/Haystack/README.md

 ## Overview
 Haystack is an esoteric programming language that disallows the storage of memory outside of a stack data structure.
 That is, the language doesn't support variables and all data is stored on a stack.
 Conditional statments, loop conditions and all operations are performed on items at the top of the stack.

+### Other notable features
+- **Datatypes** - Haystack has direct support for integers exclusively.
+However, characters can be interpreted through their ASCII representation and are converted to/from integers during IO procedures.
+- **Unconditional Else** - Haystack has `if` and `else if` equivalents from other languages, precisely the `maybe` and `or` commands respectively.
+However, Haystack doesn't have an `else` condition.
+To perform a catch-all `else` condition, an `or` (equivalent to `else if`) condition must be manually forced to trigger.
+- **Functions & classes** - Haystack does not support definitions of functions and classes.
+Essential operations such as addition, subtraction, etc are provided via inbuilt commands.

-### Hello,  world! - In Haystack
+### Example: Hello,  world!
+In Haystack
 In the following Hello world example, notice how items are pushed in reverse order.
-This is of course due the fact that printing prints the item on top i.e. the last item added.
+This is of course due the fact that printing will print the item on top i.e. the last item added.
 ```
 push 50     ; "!" in ASCII.
 push 100    ; "d"